Facebook launches new chat messenger featuring Instagram

 After the update is installed, the direct messaging airplane icon is replaced with the Facebook Messenger logo on the right-hand corner of the screen.

 As of now, the update is optional and can be refused.

 Zuckerberg announced back in early 2019 that he had plans to combine the messaging systems of Facebook, Instagram, and WhatsApp.

 Although the apps would be separate platforms, the intent is to unify their structures and add end-to-end encryption on all of the messaging systems.

 This is a different approach from when Zuckerberg originally purchased the companies.
 Initially, Zuckerberg promised he’d give little input and let the networks remain independent.

-Zuckerberg's increased involvement in decision making has even led to the original creators of Instagram (Kevin Systrom and Mike Krieger) and WhatsApp (Jan Koum and Brian Acton) to leave the companies.
+Zuckerberg's increased involvement in decision-making has even led the original creators of Instagram (Kevin Systrom and Mike Krieger) and WhatsApp (Jan Koum and Brian Acton) to leave the companies.